-Florida’s hurricane season starts June 1, and now is the time to familiarize yourself with UCF’s hurricane policies and develop a personal safety plan.
+Florida’s hurricane season is active through June 1 through Nov.
+30 and now is the time to familiarize yourself with UCF’s hurricane policies and develop a personal safety plan.

 At UCF, teams plan and train for hurricane season year-round.
 UCF’s Emergency Management team works hard to prevent, prepare for, manage and recover from a variety of threats to UCF, including severe weather.